-Decision Writing is a two-day course building on the decision-writing module in the Principles of Administrative Justice course.
+Decision Writing is a 14-hour course building on the decision-writing module in the Principles of Administrative Justice course.
 The focus is to assist tribunal members to acquire writing skills directly relevant to them.
 The course will help participants bring a reader oriented perspective to writing decisions; organize and revise decisions to enhance logic and flow; write clear, concise and coherent decisions; and gain confidence in decision writing within their tribunal context.
 Participants will practice particular skills and techniques through focused writing exercises and by drafting or revising a decision.
 They will receive feedback on their exercises from an instructor.
 The course will include large and small group discussion and exercises.
 This course qualifies for the Certificate in Tribunal Administrative Justice™ (CTAJ™).
 (14 Professional Education Hours)

 The objectives of this course are to: